Version Updates

 Loop Customization Updates

-- Browser Build users must remove 2 customizations from their build_loop.yml files: “bolus_display” and “g7_scan”.
-Both of these customizations are included in Loop 3.6.0.
+• Browser Build users must remove 2 customizations from their build_loop.yml files: “dexcom_upload_readings” and “live_activity”.
+Both of these customizations are included in Loop 3.10.0.
 If you leave them in, your build will fail.
 Be sure that the last customization you have in your build_loop.yml file does not end with a continuation character.
 If those directions are not clear for you, please ask for help.

-- Users of the Dana pump – Browser Builders – please modify your build_loop.yml file to use the new version of the pump addition found at this link.
+• Users of the Dana pump – Browser Builders – use the feature branch feat/dev-dana-medtrum or you can modify your build_loop.yml file to use the new version of the pump addition found at this link

 Trio Updates